 With its blend of old and new, colonional and contemporary, Singapore is a true wonder of Southeast Asia.
-Gleaming skyscrapers, luxury hotels, Instagrammable parks and plush boulevards filled with air-conditioned malls – Singapore truly has it all.
-Oh, and there are lots of attractions and great things to do to keep the hordes of incoming visitors occupied too.
-It can be hard to know where to start so here's a run-down of the best Singapore attractions – we’ve got the city’s top spots listed here for you.
+Gleaming skyscrapers, luxury hotels, Instagrammable parks and boulevards filled with air-conditioned malls – Singapore truly has it all.
+Oh, and there are loads of attractions and great things to do to keep the hordes of visitors occupied too.
+It can be hard to know where to start, so here's a run-down of the best Singapore attractions, as selected by our local experts just for you.

 The stuff of nature-lovers’ dreams, Gardens by the Bay is a truly magnificent site.
 The 250-acre green haven is filled with huge, flora-wreathed towers connected by ‘skyways’ and two enormous conservatories.
 Opened in 2012 as part of a drive to bring more greenery into Singapore, the gardens are free for guests to explore but you'll need an admission ticket for access to the flower domes that house rotating floral exhibitions.
 Needless to say, this is a non-negotiable must-see.